 - a.
 The retention and adaptive reuse of built heritage resources within the Main Street DPS Area is vital to the preservation of the area and its revitalization.
 Buildings with architectural, contextual and/or historical value shall be retained in their original locations wherever possible.
 Demolition shall be avoided.
 All options for on-site retention of built heritage resources shall be exhausted before considering relocation or other types of mitigation.
 The primary means to retain built heritage resources is to encourage their on-going maintenance, restoration and adaptive reuse.
 Building additions shall be undertaken in accordance with the regulations (Part 4) and guidelines (Part 6) in an appropriate manner that is complementary to and maintains the heritage character of the existing built form. - b.
 The preparation of a heritage impact assessment and conservation management plan, by a qualified heritage conservation professional, shall be submitted to the satisfaction of the City, prior to approval of redevelopment proposals either involving or on lands adjacent to a built heritage resource if required by the City.
-Mitigation measures, alternative development approaches and other due diligence considerations shall be re-
+Mitigation measures, alternative development approaches and other due diligence considerations shall be required as part of the approval conditions to ameliorate any potentially negative impacts.